jtv/libpqxx/README.md

 This will compile the library.
 You'll also want to run the test suite to make sure that everything works.
 To prepare for that, you need to set up a disposable test database that the test suite to play with.
-You'll want password-less authentication to avoid having to log in too many times.
+You'll want password-less authentication so that you won't need to log in for every test.

 In this example, the test database is called pqxx-test and runs on a server at IP address 192.168.1.99.
 Before running the test, make sure you can log into